Tuesday, October 7, 2025

 Tuesday, August 5, 2025

-Sylvia Plath's Despair: It's Academic
+Sylvia Plath's Academic Stress

 Eighteen-year-old Sylvia Plath had written her mother Aurelia about exhaustion, sleeplessness and thoughts of suicide during her first semester at Smith College.
 On Sunday 10 December 1950 she wrote her mother about a fellow freshman who was suicidal over the college's academic demands.
 Reading between the lines, Aurelia wrote, in Gregg shorthand, on that letter's envelope: